Tom Casperson

-Tom Casperson (July 20, 1959 – November 29, 2020) was an American politician from the State of Michigan.
+Tom Casperson (July 20, 1959 – November 29, 2020) was an American businessman and politician from the State of Michigan.
 He formerly served as a Republican member of the Michigan State Senate, representing the 38th district, which includes much of the Upper Peninsula.
 He previously served in the Michigan State House of Representatives, representing the 108th district.

 Personal life

 Casperson was born in Escanaba, Michigan, in 1959.
 He graduated from Escanaba Senior High School in 1977.
 He worked in his family's log trucking business, Casperson and Son Trucking, for 25 years, and owned the business for ten years.
 He was married to Diane Casperson, with whom he had four children.

 Political career

 Michigan Legislature

 Casperson served in the Michigan House of Representatives from 2003 to 2008.
 He was the vice chair of the House Transportation Committee and was a member of the Agriculture and Resource Management; Land Use and Environment; and Veterans Affairs and Homeland Security committees.
 He then served in the Michigan Senate from 2011 to 2018 representing much of the Upper Peninsula.

+As state senator, Casperson voted against the passage of right-to-work laws in 2012.

 In 2013, while on a radio talk program, Casperson said he was not sure President Barack Obama was born in the United States.